karthik/binder-test/README.md

 # And click on the badge on your README or use
 build_binder()
 # 🤞🚀
+Now run through analysis.R till you get to a plot
 ```

 Does clicking the badge launch binder for you?
 If not, please file an issue.